She Wore a Yellow Ribbon: Filming

 The cast and crew lived in relatively primitive conditions in Monument Valley.
 Most slept in dirt-floor cabins that only had communal cold-water drum showers.
 The film was completed ahead of schedule and under budget.

 Although the film's cinematographer, Winton Hoch, won an Academy Award for his work, filming was not a smooth creative process because of conflicts with Ford.
-Ironically one of the most iconic scenes from the film was created during a dispute.
+Ironically, one of the most iconic scenes from the film was created during a dispute.
 As a line of cavalry rode through the desert, a real thunderstorm grew on the horizon.
-Hoch began to pack up the cameras as the weather worsened only for Ford to order him to keep shooting.
-Hoch argued that there was not enough natural light for the scene and, more importantly, the cameras could become potential lightning rods if the storm swept over them.
-Ford ignored Hoch's complaints; completing the scene as the thunderstorm rolled in, soaking the cast and crew.
+Hoch began to pack up the cameras as the weather worsened, only for Ford to order him to keep shooting.
+Hoch argued that not enough natural light was available for the scene, and more importantly, the cameras could become potential lightning rods if the storm swept over them.
+Ford ignored Hoch's complaints, completing the scene as the thunderstorm rolled in, soaking the cast and crew.
 Hoch later had filed a letter of complaint against Ford with the American Society of Cinematographers over the filming of this scene.

 The story of Hoch's refusal to shoot in this thunderstorm has often been repeated, but actor Harry Carey Jr., who was on the set, contests it.
-He says Ford had finished shooting for the day, but when the picturesque storm brewed he asked Hoch if they could shoot in the declining light.
+He says Ford had finished shooting for the day, but when the picturesque storm brewed, he asked Hoch if they could shoot in the declining light.
 Hoch answered, "It's awfully dark, Jack.
 I'll shoot it.
 I just can't promise anything".
 Ford then instructed, "Winnie, open her up [the camera lens] and let's go for it.
 If it doesn't turn out, I'll take the rap".
 Winnie complied, saying, "Fair enough, Jack".

 This was the second John Ford movie filmed in Technicolor, after Drums Along the Mohawk (1939).